A Homeschool Field Trip for the Whole Family…

 Our family loves to visit Marineland, and its beautiful surroundings are breathtaking as it’s on a cliff right off the Atlantic Ocean, offering an absolutely stunning view.
 Kids will love this Dolphin Adventure but keep in mind it requires an entrance fee and tickets for all activities you’d like to do.
 A Dolphin adventure well worth it!

 There is so much history in Washington Oaks State Park you should plan on spending at least a few hours at this site.

 From learning about some of the Native American’s Fish hunting habits to how Citrus crops were brought for the very first time to our country by Spanish settlers in this very site,

 this park doesn’t receive the attention it really deserves.

-Its beautiful historic Rose Garden, Bella Vista Trail, man built river pond, and canopying oak trees, receive lots of attention and reviews online.
-However, the Young’s house is also found on its premises, and here is where you will learn the history and importance of this beautiful place.
+Its beautiful historic Rose Garden, Bella Vista Trail, man-built river pond, and canopying oak trees, receive lots of attention and reviews online.
+However, Young’s house is also found on its premises, and here is where you will learn the history and importance of this beautiful place.

 As Homeschooling families we have many Blessings and one of them is exploring and learning things more in-depth than kids enrolled in school have the chance and time to do.